 Transparency through Open-Data

-The City of Pittsburgh have taken an extraordinary brave and bold approach to open data.
+The City of Pittsburgh has taken an extraordinarily brave and bold approach to open data.
 Burgh’s Eye View, an initiative of their Department of the Innovation & Performance’s Analytics & Strategy Team, is an app and website which maps crime, customer service request, violations and more.
 In NSW, some of this information is provided spatially via the Department of Justice.

 DIY Customer Service